UPPMAX/HPC-python/docs/index.rst

 .. admonition:: Cluster-specific approaches

-   - The course is a cooperation between UPPMAX (Rackham, Snowy, Bianca) and HPC2N (Kebnekaise) and will focus on the compute systems at both centres.
+   - The course is a cooperation between UPPMAX (Rackham, Snowy, Bianca) and HPC2N (Kebnekaise).
+The main focus will be on UPPMAX's systems, but Kebnekaise will be included as well.
-   - For the site-specific part of the course you will be divided into groups depending on which center you will be running your code, as the approach is somewhat different.
+   - In most cases there is little or no difference between UPPMAX's systems and HPC2N's systems, except naming of modules and such.
+We will mention (and cover briefly) instances when there are larger differences.

 Preliminary schedule